 But we weren’t finished yet.
 We backtracked and then circled to the back side of Telica to our sunset-viewing spot.
 The wind was absolutely crazy – I almost lost my jacket to it when I pulled it out of my backpack.

-We were just in time for the sky to turn dramatic shades of orange and red, putting the slopes of the volcano into dramatic silhouette.
+We were just in time for the sky to turn vibrant shades of orange and red, putting the slopes of the volcano into dramatic silhouette.
 A young man in our group chose this moment to get down on one knee and propose to his girlfriend – so very romantic!

 It quickly turned dark, so out came the headlamps and flashlights for the reverse trek.
 There were no other lights on the trail, so we had to keep close formation as we carefully picked our way down through the volcanic gravel and rock.

 We had one more glimpse into the crater on the way back, in hopes of seeing the molten lava.
-But alas, the fog was too thick, so I was foiled once again in the attempt.
+But alas, the fog was too thick, so I was foiled once again in my attempt.